isomerpages/moe-northbrookssec/_parents/2026 Sec One Posting Matters/FAQs.md

 on Thursdays.</p>
 <p>Students report to their designated classrooms by 8.20am on Thursdays.</p>
 <p></p>
-<p>For the first week of school, do refer to the Orientation Programme for
+<p>For the first week of school, do refer to the <a href="/parents/2026-sec-one-posting-matters/sec-one-orientation-2026/" rel="noopener nofollow" target="_blank">Orientation Programme</a> for
 school hours and reporting attire.&nbsp;</p>
 </div>
 </details>